 Low interest rate of just 2.49% per month

 The Prime Credit Card from Bank of Baroda is a feature-rich card that offers multiple exciting benefits.
-The card is issued for all applicants who hold a minimum FD of ₹15,000 with the bank.
-Let’s take a look at some of the key benefits.
+The card is issued to applicants that have a fixed deposit with a minimum amount of ₹15,000 with the bank.

 1 reward point for every ₹100 spent on select transactions